noostale/drone-semantic-segmentation/README.md

 ![Segmentation Models logo](images/image.png)

-- **SimpleFCN** (*Simple Fully Convolutional Networks*) is a simple fully convolutional network that uses convolutional layers to learn the features of the input image and upsampling layers to generate the pixel-wise segmentation mask.
-In this project this is the baseline model, used as a reference for the other models to check how much they can improve the results.
+- **Simple FCN**: A simple fully convolutional network that serves as our baseline model.
+It uses convolutional layers to learn the features of the input image and upsampling layers to generate the pixel-wise segmentation mask.

-- **FPN** (*Feature Pyramid Networks*) is a deep learning model that uses a top-down architecture with lateral connections to build high-level semantic feature maps at different scales.
-The model combines the features from different levels of the network to improve the segmentation performance.
+- **FPN (Feature Pyramid Networks)**: This model uses a top-down architecture with lateral connections to build high-level semantic feature maps at different scales, improving segmentation performance.

-- **DeepLabV3Plus** is a state-of-the-art deep learning model for semantic image segmentation that uses an encoder-decoder architecture with atrous separable convolution to capture multi-scale contextual information.
-The model also uses a feature pyramid network to combine features from different levels of the network.
+- **DeepLabV3Plus**: A state-of-the-art model with an encoder-decoder architecture that uses atrous convolution to capture multi-scale contextual information.

 The implemented baseline and models references can be found in the following table, with the corresponding name in code, paper title, authors, year, conference, and DOI: